MySQL

 Note

-• The dot character separates the database and table names.
-To match a literal dot, you must escape it with a backslash.
-Examples: db0\\..*, db1.user_table_[0-9]+, db[1-2].[app|web]order_\\.*.
+• The period is used to separate the database name and table name.
+To use a period to match any character, you must escape it with a backslash.
+For example: db0.\.*, db1.user_table_[0-9]+, db[1-2].[app|web]order_\.*.

 tables.exclude

-The tables to exclude from synchronization.
+The tables to be excluded from synchronization.

 No